talzaidman5/PhotoAlbumLibrary/README.md

         allPhotos.add("yourURL");
 ```

-//	To init the photo album use the init function
+//To init the photo album use the init function
 ```
           MainActivityLibrary.initImages(MainActivity.this,allPhotos);
 ```
-// To add a photo use the addPhoto function
+//To add a photo use the addPhoto function
 ```
           MainActivityLibrary.addPhoto(MainActivity.this,allPhotos);
 ```
-// To delete a photo use the deletePhoto function
+//To delete a photo use the deletePhoto function
 ```
           MainActivityLibrary.deletePhoto(MainActivity.this,allPhotos);
 ```
-// To open the photo album use the openAlbum function
+//To open the photo album use the openAlbum function
 ```
           MainActivityLibrary.openAlbum(MainActivity.this,allPhotos);
  ```